First, consumers are actively purchasing products to help save a food company that was at risk of being delisted from the stock market.

-The surge in orders led to some products being sold out on the company's official online mall, causing delivery delays.
-The stock price also saw a temporary spike of over 10 percent.
+The surge in orders led to some products on the company's official online mall selling out, causing delivery delays.

 (Source: Online community, Hansung Enterprise)